 Catskill Mountains of New York

 Located in New York’s Hudson Valley and within 100 miles north of the city, nestled away is this beautiful mountainous region harboring vibrancy and golds galore.
 During the last two weeks of September and up until mid-October Fido is sure to “start spreading the news” in this historic region.
 Harvest festivals, farmers markets, orchard picking and craft fairs line the charming towns that surround the Catskills.
 Often called “America’s First Wilderness,” there’s enough here to do to make a complete week’s vacation out of it.
-There is a unique leaf identification and peak peeping map here.

 Washington County, Maine